PathVisio/RPathVisio/README.md

 also sets a number of typical defaults and performs some argument validation in order to provide better feedback to the user.

-There are two packages, one containing the PathVisio-RPC archive, and one containing the methods.
+There are two packages, one containing the PathVisioRPC archive, and one containing the methods.
 This is a common approach on CRAN, as the jar archive is less likely to change is the wrapping methods.